Recep Tayyip Erdoğan: The media

 President Erdoğan and his government continue to press for court action against the remaining free press in Turkey.
 The latest newspaper that has been seized is Zaman, in March 2016.
 After the seizure Morton Abramowitz and Eric Edelman, former U.S. ambassadors to Turkey, condemned President Erdoğan's actions in an opinion piece published by The Washington Post: "Clearly, democracy cannot flourish under Erdoğan now".
 "The overall pace of reforms in Turkey has not only slowed down but in some key areas, such as freedom of expression and the independence of the judiciary, there has been a regression, which is particularly worrying", rapporteur Kati Piri said in April 2016 after the European Parliament passed its annual progress report on Turkey.

-On 22 June 2016, President Recep Tayyip Erdoğan said that he considered himself successful in "destroying" Turkish civil groups "working against the state", a conclusion that had been confirmed some days earlier by Sedat Laçiner, Professor of International Relations and rector of the Çanakkale Onsekiz Mart University: "Outlawing unarmed and peaceful opposition, sentencing people to unfair punishment under erroneous terror accusations, will feed genuine terrorism in Erdoğan’s Turkey.
+On 22 June 2016, President Recep Tayyip Erdoğan said that he considered himself successful in "destroying" Turkish civil groups "working against the state", a conclusion that had been confirmed some days earlier by Sedat Laçiner, Professor of International Relations and rector of the Çanakkale Onsekiz Mart University: "Outlawing unarmed and peaceful opposition, sentencing people to unfair punishment under erroneous terror accusations, will feed genuine terrorism in Erdoğan's Turkey.
 Guns and violence will become the sole alternative for legally expressing free thought".

 After the coup attempt, over 200 journalists were arrested and over 120 media outlets were closed.
 Cumhuriyet journalists were detained in November 2016 after a long-standing crackdown on the newspaper.
 Subsequently, Reporters Without Borders called Erdoğan an "enemy of press freedom" and said that he "hides his aggressive dictatorship under a veneer of democracy".

+In 2014, Turkey temporarily blocked access to Twitter.
 In April 2017, Turkey blocked all access to Wikipedia over a content dispute.
 The Turkish government lifted a two-and-a-half-year ban on Wikipedia on 15 January 2020, restoring access to the online encyclopedia a month after Turkey's top court ruled that blocking Wikipedia was unconstitutional.

 On 1 July 2020, in a statement made to his party members, Erdoğan announced that the government would introduce new measures and regulations to control or shut down social media platforms such as YouTube, Twitter and Netflix.
 Through these new measures, each company would be required to appoint an official representative in the country to respond to legal concerns.
-The decision comes after a number of Twitter users insulted his daughter Esra after she welcomed her fourth child.
+The decision came after a number of Twitter users insulted his daughter Esra after she gave birth to her fourth child.